xcube-dev/xcube/docs/DEV-GUIDE.md

 ## How to change xcube's code base

-### Checklist
+### Where to put what?

+* `xcube.cli` - Here live CLI commands that are required by someone.
+  CLI command implementations should be lightweight.
+  Move implementation code either into `api` or `util`.
+  CLI commands must be maintained w.r.t. backward compatibility.
+  Therefore think twice before adding new or change existing CLI commands.
+* `xcube.api` - Here live API functions that are required by someone or that exists because a CLI command is implemented here.
+  API code must be maintained w.r.t. backward compatibility.
+  Therefore think twice before adding new or change existing API.
+* `xcube.webapi` - Here live Web API functions that are required by someone.
+  Web API command implementations should be lightweight.
+  Move implementation code either into `api` or `util`.
+  Web API interface must be maintained w.r.t. backward compatibility.
+  Therefore think twice before adding new or change existing API.
+* `xcube.util` - Mainly implementation helpers.
+  Comprises classes and functions that are used by `cli`, `api`, `webapi` in order to maximize modularisation and testability but to minimize code duplication.
+  The code in here must not be dependent on any of `cli`, `api`, `webapi`.
+  The code in here may change often and in any way as desired by code implementing the `cli`, `api`, `webapi` packages.

+The following checklists will guide you through changing xcube's code base.

-1. Add or modify API function (package `xarray/api`).
-Make sure that the change
+### Checklist: Add or modify CLI in `xarray/cli`

+Make sure your change

-   - is covered by unit-tests (package `test/api`);
+1. is covered by unit-tests (package `test/api`);
-   - is covered by API documentation;
+1. is reflected by the CLI's doc-strings and tools documentation (currently in `README.md`);
-   - follows existing xcube API conventions;
+1. follows existing xcube CLI conventions;
-   - is reflected in CLI and WebAPI.
+1. is reflected in API and WebAPI, if desired.
+1. is reflected in `CHANGES.md`.

-2. Add or modify CLI function (package `xarray/cli`).
-Make sure that the change
+### Checklist: Add or modify API in `xarray/api`

+Make sure your change

-   - is covered by unit-tests (package `test/api`);
+1. is covered by unit-tests (package `test/api`);
-   - is covered by API documentation;
+1. is covered by API documentation;
-   - follows existing xcube API conventions;
+1. follows existing xcube API conventions;
+1. is reflected in xarray extension class `xarray.api.api.API`;
-   - is reflected in CLI and WebAPI.
+1. is reflected in CLI and WebAPI if desired.
-2. Add or modify WebAPI function (package `xarray/webapi`), unit-tests (package `test/webapi`) and documentation.
-Respect existing xcube WebAPI conventions.
+1. is reflected in `CHANGES.md`.

+### Checklist: Add or modify Web API in `xarray/webapi`

+Make sure your change

-   - is covered by unit-tests (package `test/api`);
+1. is covered by unit-tests (package `test/webapi`);
-   - is covered by API documentation;
+1. is covered by Web API specification and documentation (currently in `webapi/res/openapi.yml`);
-   - follows existing xcube API conventions;
+1. follows existing xcube Web API conventions;
-   - is reflected in CLI and WebAPI.
+1. is reflected in CLI and API, if desired;
-3. Add or modify xarray extension (class `xarray/api/api.py`), unit-tests (class `test/api/test_api.py`) and documentation
-4. Update tools documentation if required (currently in README.md)
-5. Update CHANGES.md
+1. is reflected in `CHANGES.md`.

 ### New API